-The Far West Academy of Sport Lone Star Program is a scholarship based program that aims to provide financial assistance and support to talented athletes in the Far West region to enhance their development in their chosen sport.
+The Far West Academy of Sport Lone Star Program is a travel program that aims to provide financial assistance to talented athletes in the Far West region in their chosen sport.

-Scholarships will not be offered to athletes who qualify for our squad programs (i.e. Netball, Rugby League and Tennis).
-FWAS Lone Star athletes should be prepared to attend all athlete development opportunities that are offered to them by the Far West Academy of Sport.
+Funding will not be offered to athletes who qualify for our squad programs (i.e. Netball, Rugby League, League Tag and Tennis).

 To be eligible for a FWAS Lone Star Scholarship, athletes must satisfy the following criteria: